 You’ll be “roughing it” a bit, but it’s worth it!

-And while we did pay extra to stay on a catamaran, we were still sleeping and showering on a boat.
+We did pay extra to stay on a catamaran, which gave us more space and a higher level of comfort.
+But even though the catamaran was the “fancy” option, we were still sleeping and showering on a boat.
 So just be aware that San Blas might not be the most luxurious stop on your Panama trip – though it might well be the most beautiful!

 who needs fancy restaurants when you can have lunch on a paddle board?